jhpyle/docassemble/_docs/groups.md

-If you would prefer that all of the questions about each individual be asked together, you can use the `.complete_attribute` attribute to tell **docassemble** that an item is not completely gathered until a particular attribute of that item is defined, and write a [`code` block] that defines this attribute.
+If you would prefer that all of the questions about each individual be asked together, you can use the `.complete_attribute` attribute to tell DALang that an item is not completely gathered until a particular attribute of that item is defined, and write a [`code` block] that defines this attribute.
 You can use this [`code` block] to ensure that all the questions you want to be asked